Fat and Thin: Plot

 At a railway station the fat one, Mischa, accidentally meets the thin one, Porfiri.
 The thin man travels accompanied by his wife and son.
 The two old school friends greet each other in an exuberant and informal manner.
 A conversation follows, and it is about careers of both of them as government officials.
-The thin one appears to be an office chairman with a low salary, and his wife gives music lessons.
+The thin one appears to be an office chairman (Collegiate Assessor in rank) with a low salary, and his wife gives music lessons.

-The Fat has become a Privy Council and has a greater authority than the Thin.
+The Fat has become a Privy Councillor and has a greater authority than the Thin.
 The Thin shrinks, and at once addresses to his school friend as "Your Excellency."
 The Thick rejects "this respect".
 The thin man continues to talk in a formal way with his old friend.
-The Privy Councilor is repelled by such submissiveness: he says goodbye and leaves.
+The Privy Councillor is repelled by such submissiveness: he says goodbye and leaves.